abuyusif01/tmanager-api/README.md

 # Task Manager API

-The Task Manager API provides endpoints to manage tasks.
+A Task Manager API provides endpoints to manage tasks.
 This API allows you to create, retrieve, update, and delete tasks.

 ## Table of Contents